On the Way to Slavery-Free

 Biosphere Solar is determined to bring slavery-free solar panels to the world.
 To do this, we have embarked on a journey that we take step-by-step.
 We started by advocating on a political level for human rights and regulatory establishments.
 Now that production of Biosphere Solar’s circular solar panels has begun, we are engaging in conversations with suppliers and manufacturers to push for sourcing materials with slavery-free origins.
 Biosphere Solar is a strong supporter of European mining, where labour rights can be upheld, and is constantly on the lookout for opportunities to act on this.

 At the end of the day, we know the solar industry is growing beyond expectations, and it is only the beginning.
 As the world transitions to renewables, we must ensure the people enabling this transition are treated with justice and fairness.
 Biosphere Solar believes in a world beyond exploitation, whether of people or land.
-Shaping the world today to ensure this future is what we are here to do.
+Shaping the world today and ensuring a safe future is what we are here to do.

 Circularity in a linear economy